jhachito-dev/app-nodejs-codechallenge/README.md

-# Details of my solution to the challenge :rocket:
+# Details of my solution to the challenge
-primera medida se utiliza base de datos mongo para llevar a cabo el desarrollo considerando que al ser una base de datos no relacional nos puede ofrecer un mejor performan en latas concurrencias de escritura y lectura
+As an initial step, we have chosen to use MongoDB, a non-relational database, for the project development.
+This choice is based on the fact that MongoDB can provide superior performance in scenarios of high concurrency in both reading and writing.
 # Stack

 <ol>